Skip to main content

 ++ annotations:

-++ argocd.argoproj.io/tracking-id: 'applications:argoproj.io/Application:argocd/guestbook'
+++ argocd.argoproj.io/tracking-id: 'bootstrap:argoproj.io/Application:argocd/guestbook-dev'

 generation: 44